MohaKhalili/RoboticsSpecialization-AerialRobotics/1 - Quiz1.1/Quiz 1.1.md

 - [ ] Inexpensive components
 - [ ] Efficiency in forward flight

 2. In how many ways can you translate and rotate this robot in free space?
-Enter your answer as a numeric value (e.g. 1 instead of one).
+Write your answer as a numeric value (e.g. 1 instead of one).

  <p align="center">
  <img src="Q2.jpeg" width="500"/>